 For performance reasons, it would also be unwise to store such a dataset in a multi-dimensional system.
 In relational form, a search would require 3 comparisons, whereas in multi-dimensional form a search would require 9 comparisons (3x3), thereby reducing efficiency.

 Apart from performance considerations, there is no inherent value in storing non-multi-dimensional data in a multi-dimensional database.
-Multi-dimensional databases are designed to ease the manipulation and analysing of complex database structures, which are structures that have large amounts of inter-relationships.
+Multi-dimensional databases are designed to ease the manipulation and analyzing of complex database structures, which are structures that have large amounts of inter-relationships.
 In the student personal information example, a user accessing this information would not require that kind of analytical power, they simply want to view or edit a particular student's record.
 Because there are a limited number of meaningful relationships between the data elements of the dataset, and the information content of this database resides in the informational context of the individual data records, it is not a suitable candidate for a multi-dimensional database system.

 This raises a fundamental observation: multi-dimensional database technology is a complementary technology to relational database technology, not a direct replacement.

 A further observation can be made for the business application of multi-dimensional systems at this stage (Kenan): The greater the number of inherent inter-relationships between the elements of a dataset, the more likely it is that a study of those inter-relationships will yield business information of value to the company.